SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.periPartCoef``
 """""""""""""""""""""""""""""

- * boundary (in terms of participation coefficient) that separates peripheral node and non-hub connector
+ * Boundary (in terms of participation coefficient) that separates peripheral node and non-hub connector
  * default value: 0.525
  * argument type : float
  * this argument has no effect if Params.autoSetCartographyBoundaries = 1